coenjacobs/mozart/README.md

 ```
 php mozart.phar compose
 ```

+### Composer
+Install through Composer, only required in development environments:

+`composer require coenjacobs/mozart --dev`

+This gives you a bin file named `mozart` inside your `vendor/bin` directory, after loading the whole package inside your project.
+Try running `vendor/bin/mozart` to verify it works.

+After configuring Mozart properly, the `mozart compose` command does all the magic.

 ## Configuration
 Mozart requires little configuration.
 All you need to do is tell it where the bundled dependencies are going to be stored and what namespace they should be put inside.
 This configuration needs to be done in the `extra` property of your `composer.json` file: